 The men got their charter and the local was on its way.

-In 2019, Local 793 celebrated the union’s 100th anniversary with events and parades across the province.
-It was a year to reflect and celebrate 100 YEARS STRONG.
+In 2019, Local 793 celebrated the Union’s 100th anniversary with events and parades across the province and held a spectacular dinner dance at the new OE Banquet and Conference Centre in December.

 Over the years, the membership of Local 793 has met every challenge, continued to organize and press for positive change.
 The local has blazed a trail to bring dignity, safe working conditions and economic benefits to thousands of operators on construction sites across the province and territory of northern Canada.